nyamsprod/Iris/README.md

 The sole purpose of this function is to configure how `cURL` may behave when using parallel request.
 You can specify:

 * the maximum number of parallel requests you want to perform.
 By default This number is `10` but you can change the number using the `setOption` method just like with the `P\Iris\Message` class
 **Of note:**
     * Settings options was not possible **before PHP 5.5**
-    * The class comes with a constant called `P\Iris\Envelope::MAXCONNECTS` the value of this value matches the value of the PHP5.5+ constant `CURLMOPT_MAXCONNECTS`.
+    * The class comes with a constant called `P\Iris\Envelope::MAXCONNECTS` the value of this value matches the value of the PHP5.5+ constant `CURLMOPT_MAXCONNECTS` so **both constants are interchangeable**.

 * to set the `selectTimeout` and the `execTimeout` used by `cURL` to perform the requests.
 These values can be set and get using simple getter and setter methods.
     * The `selectTimeout` must be a float;